• Skip to main content

 The size of Zanda County is of 24,602 square kilometers.
 The County seat is Tolin Town which is 3700 meters above sea level, and 1760 kilometers away west from Lhasa.

-The ruins of the Guge kingdom is just 30 kilometers from Toling, which is national key cultural relics under protection; On both sides of the Xiangquan River (Langqen Tsangpo), there are forests of soil mountains, winding for dozens of miles, forming a unique geomorphic structure.
-There are more than 400 caves left by the ancestors of Tibetan in the soil forests, forming an ancient building group.
+The ruins of Guge kingdom is just 30 kilometers from Tolin, which is national key cultural relics under protection; On both sides of Xiangquan River (Langqen Tsangpo), there are forests of soil mountains, winding for dozens of miles, forming a unique geomorphic structure.
+There are more than 400 caves left by ancestors of Tibetan in the soil forests, forming an ancient building group.

 Most popular sites

 Zanda Soil Forest is a special combination of landforms.
 The canyon zone centered on Zamu Town is the most typical and also the largest.
-It reflects the lake sedimentary characteristics left by the violent uplift of the plateau in the Zanda Basin in the lower Pleistocene of the Quaternary Period.
+It reflects the lake sedimentary characteristics left by violent uplift of plateau in Zanda Basin in lower Pleistocene of Quaternary Period.
 It was listed as a National Geopark in 2005.

-Guge Kingdom Ruins have a history of more than a thousand years.
-From the 10th century to the 17th century, the Guge Dynasty played an important role after the Tubo Dynasty in Tibet.
-There are 1,416 cave dwellings, houses, towers, ancient pagodas and other remnants of the ruins of the Guge Kingdom, including 879 cave dwellings, 445 house remains, 60 watchtowers, 28 broken towers of various types, and 4 secret underground path.
+Guge Kingdom have a history of more than a thousand years.
+From 10th century to 17th century, Guge Dynasty played an important role after Tubo Dynasty in Tibet.
+There are 1,416 cave dwellings, houses, towers, ancient pagodas and other remnants of Guge Kingdom ruins, including 879 cave dwellings, 445 house remains, 60 watchtowers, 28 broken towers of various types, and 4 secret underground path.

-The better preserved are the Red Temple and the White Temple.
+The better preserved are Red Temple and White Temple.
 There are sculptures and colorful murals and paintings inside.
-The content includes social life, religious stories, portraits of kings, etc. In 1961, the Guge Kingdom site was listed as a national key cultural relics protection unit by the State Counci
+The content includes social life, religious stories, portraits of kings, etc. In 1961, Guge Kingdom was listed as a national key cultural relics protection unit

-Toling monastery is located on the Xiangquan River (Langqen Tsangpo) in the northwest of Zanda County.
-It is the first Buddhist temple built by the Guge Kingdom in the Ngari area.
+Tolin monastery is located on the bank of Xiangquan River (Langqen Tsangpo) in the northwest of Zanda County.
+It is the first Buddhist temple built by Guge Kingdom in Ngari area.
 The monastery was built in 996 AD and includes three parts: the hall, the monk’s house and the Pagoda area.
 There are many exquisite murals painted on the walls of its White Hall.
-Its architecture is a fusion of the local Tibetan, Indian and Nepalese architectural styles.
+Its architecture is a fusion of local Tibetan, Indian and Nepalese architectural styles.
 It was listed as a national key cultural relics protection unit

 Cave ruins of Piang and Dongga villages is located 62 kilometers north of Zanda county.
 It is by far the largest Buddhist cave site ever discovered in China.
 The murals in the caves have a long history with rich contents including Buddha statues, Bodhisattva statues, Buddhist stories, Buddhist lecturing, etc., as well as various decorative patterns and Esoteric Buddhism Mandalas.